bhargav50/artica/README.md

 - Build Frontend
   - create visualizations (stacked bar, pie, heatmap)

 P.S.

-Earlier I was trying to research whether I can create heatmap on actual map for a single city and support zoom-in or zoom-out actions.
+- Earlier I was trying to research whether I can create heatmap on actual map for a single city and support zoom-in or zoom-out actions.
 After some research, I found that geo queries are not supported in Cube, hence dropped the idea :(
+- I have tried to maintain as much clean code as possible in time I had for this assignment.
+Still this is not how I would deliver this artifact if it was for production use.
+There is still a scope for refactor.

 ### How to start Backend